 Maintain a Healthy Body Weight

-Being a heavier person can contribute to Erectile Dysfunction, as excess body weight can damage blood vessels, increase blood pressure, decrease cardiovascular health, and decrease testosterone.
-If you may think your weight may be contributing to your erectile difficulties, then consult with your GP to determine your body mass index (BMI) for healthy functioning.
+Being a heavier person can contribute to Erectile Dysfunction.
+This is because excess body weight can damage blood vessels, increase blood pressure, decrease cardiovascular health, and decrease testosterone.
+If you may think your weight may be contributing to your erectile difficulties, then consult with your GP.
+They can determine your body mass index (BMI) for healthy functioning.

 Eating a Balanced and Healthy Diet

-Diets high in saturated fats (diets that contain high quantities of meats and dairy products) can impede erectile functionality as they can increase cholesterol.
+Diets high in saturated fats (diets that contain high quantities of meats and dairy products) can impede erectile functionality.
+This is because they can increase cholesterol.
 Increased cholesterol can cause fatty deposits to build in a person’s blood vessels, making it difficult for the penis to have adequate blood flow to attain and/or maintain an erection.
 Diets that include fruits, vegetables, legumes, nuts, beans, and fish (Mediterranean diet) have been shown to have many health benefits, including maintaining healthy blood flow and cardiovascular functioning.

 Drugs and Alcohol